Mark A. Nook - President, UNI

 He graduated from Southwest Minnesota State University in 1980 with a bachelor's degree in physics and mathematics, a master's degree in astrophysics from Iowa State University in 1983 and a Ph.D. in astronomy from the University of Wisconsin-Madison in 1990.

 President Nook and his wife, Cheryl, reside in the UNI President's House.
 They have three adult children, two granddaughters and two grandsons.
-The Conference on African American Children and Families welcomes President Nook with much gratitude!
+The African American Children and Families Conference appreciates President Nook with much gratitude.

 Gwenne Berry - UNI's Chief Diversity Officer

-Dr. Gaetane Jean-Marie - Dean, College of Education
+Dr. Colleen S. Mulholland - Dean, Associate Professor, College of Education

 Dr. James Wohlpart - Provost and Executive Vice President, Academic Affairs, UNI

-Wohlpart came to UNI in 2015 from Florida Golf Coast University where he was the dean of Undergraduate Studies and a professor of English.
+Provost Wohlpart came to UNI in 2015.
 He earned his Ph.D. in English and B.A. in English and philosophy from the University of Tennessee.
 He earned an M.A. in English from Colorado State University.

 During his 21 years at Florida Gulf Coast University, Wohlpart held the positions of chair of the Division of Humanities and Arts and associate dean for planning and assessment in the College of Arts and Sciences.
-He participated in the development of the Liberal Studies degree and the Interdisciplinary Core, and he was instrumental in developing the First Year and Transition Experience.
+He participated in the development of the Liberal Studies degree and the Interdisciplinary Core.
+He was also instrumental in developing the First Year and Transition Experience model!

-At UNI, Wohlpart has focused on three broad areas: organizational structure, strategic planning and community development//engagement.
+At UNI, Wohlpart has focused on three broad areas: organizational structure, strategic planning and community development/engagement.
 He has enhanced diversity initiatives/experiences for students, faculty and community members.
-We welcome Dr. Wohlpart as an avid supporter of the Conference on African American Children and Families!
-He continues to strive at making UNI a more inclusive environment for all!
+We welcome Dr. Wohlpart as an avid supporter of the African American Children and Families Conference and UNI’s African American Read-In.
+He continues to strive at making UNI a more inclusive and diversified environment for all.